 These dry dog foods understand the importance of location and are strategically placed at these significant locales for around $120 per bag.
 Yes – they boast a clear advantage at around 950mg/kg of glucosamine per serving.
 Your dog will now only need to eat 10 cups of this fancy food… still substantially more than recommended 3 1/2 cups of food a day.
 And it’s worth noting that these ‘prescription diets’ offer about the same nutritional values as the $20 bags of kibble available at chain stores – nothing that provides any ‘fancy’ nutrients for any other healthy functions or organs in your dog’s body.
 This is due to the fact that even kibble dog foods stacked proudly at your vet’s office are still cleverly regulated by the same standards of much cheaper chain foods.

 So should we switch to a new dog food that is “rich in natural glucosamine when your dog is slowing down?
 My answer is a big fat “NO” – and not just because it could lead to a big fat dog.
-All dogs needs a good quality diet… and the right type of diet may help prevent him from these joint problems in the first place.
+All dogs need a good quality diet… and the right type of diet may help prevent him from these joint problems in the first place.
 But if you truly want to help your dog’s joint pain, keep it simple and straight forward.
 Just add in a natural joint supplement and don’t become a by-product of the deceptive marketing.

 Products Recommended for Joint Support in Dogs/Pets